-2.9 Compliance with Relevant Legislation
+2.5 Compliance with Relevant Legislation

-IPS providers are required to deliver services in accordance with relevant legislation and industry standards, including relevant legislation regarding police checks for staff working with children and vulnerable persons.
+AMH providers are required to deliver services in accordance with relevant legislation and industry standards, including relevant legislation regarding police checks for staff working with vulnerable persons.

-IPS providers should be aware of any case-based law that may apply or has an effect on their service delivery.
+Providers should be aware of any case-based law that may apply or has an effect on their service delivery.
 They must ensure that the services meet health and safety requirements and all licence, certification and/or registration requirements in the area in which they are providing services.